PIK-ICoNe/OpPoDyn-Website/.README/how-to-guides/How_to_landing_page.md

 The majority is controlled by the /content/en/_index.md file and comprised of Docsy’s provided Hugo shortcode
 ![page blocks](https://www.docsy.dev/docs/adding-content/shortcodes/#shortcode-blocks).

+## In hugo.yaml
+To change the name of the project as shown at the top left side of the page go to hugo.toml and change the title=" " field

 ## In _index.md

 ### Cover